thdim/cheat-sheets/Docker.md

 __Docker Network__
 `docker network create favorites-net` _create a network with name favorites-net_
 `docker run -d --name mongodb --network favorites-net mongo` _use the network_
+_replace localhost or host.docker.internal with the name of the container in the network to communicate_